yanxiaodi/xamarin-mvvmcross-handbook/creating-the-android-project/understanding-the-data-binding-syntax.md

-# Understand the data-binding syntax
+# Understanding the data-binding syntax

 Notice that we added a namespace in the `LinearLayout` node: